CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

      >**Note:** It may take several minutes to upload the flow.
 Separately, if the Upload button becomes available again, keep clicking on the Upload button.

 1. This will load the prompt flow once uploaded.
-In the middle pane for the flow, you’ll see one flow for each of the four logical steps in the flow.
+In the middle pane for the flow, you will see one flow for each of the four logical steps in the flow.
 Review the information in each tile.
 This will help you understand how the flow functions.

     ![](../media/h183.png)